Halcyoninae/Halcyon_v2/README.md

 > This is rework of an original project by me [MP4J](https://github.com/Exoad4JVM/mp4j)

-This is a music player written in Java with a nice GUI to facilitate your musical playing needs.
+This is a music player written in Java with a nice GUI to facilitate your music playing needs.

 > Notice: This is not a guide on how to use the program, instead just a simple README for the main repository.
 A user-guide markdown document will be created later.